garden.jpg

 Grow your compost

-A vegetable garden will certainly benefit from compost being added to the soil, as well as non-native plants - although natives thrive better without compost.
+A vegetable garden will certainly benefit from compost being added to the soil, as well as non-native plants, although natives thrive better without compost.

 Using leaves as mulch